kitnato/neverquest/README.md

 **For a full breakdown of gameplay, please consult the [manual](./src/data/manual.md).**

-## LOCRAN

-The LOCRAN (LOcation, CReature, Artifact, Name) system generates a pseudo-random variety of names for different irreverent fantasy-themed wildernesses, items and monsters.

-A JSON library of (loosely) fantasy-world-themed words is the basis for the generation and composition of (somewhat) coherent names for the three namesake types.
-Parameters for tags and affix composition can be passed to make the generation more specific.
-If [profanity](./src/data/manual.md#allow-profanity) is allowed, the names may also be pornographic or decidedly non-fantasy-themed.

-LOCRAN can be considered somewhat independent of Neverquest, as it can be used outside of the game's implementation.
-Nevertheless, it is bundled as part of the same codebase, accessible under `src/LOCRAN`.

 ## Local set up

-To run the app locally from source, you will need to use a command-line interface (CLI), as well as have [git](https://git-scm.com/downloads) and [NPM](https://docs.npmjs.com/cli/v8/configuring-npm/install) installed globally.
+To run the app locally from source, you will need to use a command-line interface (CLI).

 ### Installation